PennLINC/qsiprep/docs/preprocessing.rst

 subject head motion, but these methods have been shown to work well even in the presence of within-scan head movement.
-If the head position changes across scans is of a similar magnitude to that of within-scan head motion, it is likely fine to use the ``--combine-before-denoising`` option.
+If the head position changes across scans is of a similar magnitude to that of within-scan head motion, it is likely fine to use the ``--denoise-after-combining`` option.
 To gauge how much between-scan motion occurred, users can inspect the :ref:`qc_data` to see whether Framewise Displacement is large where a new series begins.